devidduma/intro-reinforcement-learning/README.md

 This repository contains 12 reinforcement learning topics with a total of 19 different algorithm implementations.

 Forked work:
- - 8 algorithm implementations have been forked from the parent repository.
+ - *8 implementations* have been forked from the parent repository.
 I did some refractoring and hyperparameter tuning.

 Work done by me:
- - 4 new topics and 10 algorithm implementations, including Monte Carlo variations.
+ - **4 new topics** and **10 implementations**, including Monte Carlo variations.
- - 1 special parallel programming implementation of deep Monte Carlo on policy Q evaluation.
+ - **1 special** parallel programming implementation of deep Monte Carlo on policy Q evaluation.
- - 12 Jupyter Notebook documentations for each topic, in order to combine theory with code.
+ - **12 Jupyter Notebook** documentations for each topic, in order to combine theory with code.

 ### Install Requirements
 ```